List of recurring The Simpsons characters: Luann Van Houten

-Lucille Botzkowski

-Lucille Botzkowski (voiced by Penny Marshall) aka "Babysitter Bandit" who is wanted on America's Most Armed and Dangerous (a parody of America's Most Wanted) is hired by Homer Simpson in "Some Enchanted Evening".
-"Ms. Botz" ties up the children and robs the house-only to be captured by the Simpson children.
-Thanks to Homer's stupidity, she escapes.
-She makes a few cameo appearances such as in Family Guy/Simpsons crossover "The Simpsons Guy" and The Simpsons: Bart vs. the Space Mutants.
-In one of her last appearances, she is seen in a cell at Springfield's Calmwood Hospital in "Stark Raving Dad".

 Lucius Sweet

 Lucius Sweet (voiced by Paul Winfield) is modeled after Don King.
 He is the former boxing manager for Moe Szyslak and current boxing manager for Drederick Tatum.
 He learned Homer's talent when Homer started boxing people like Boxcar Bob.
 He asked Moe for him to fight heavy weight champ Drederick Tatum.
 They made a deal for Homer to make three rounds against Tatum.
-When Homer was fighting, he could not even make one round which ticked him off and declared Moe was a loser.
+When Homer was fighting, he could not even make one round, causing him to declare Moe a loser in disappointment.

 Lucius has a speaking role in "The Trouble with Trillions".

 He later appeared a few more times in the series and The Simpsons Movie.
 Lucius is on the Springfield Wall of Fame.

 Luigi Risotto

 Luigi Risotto (voiced by Hank Azaria) is the proprietor of Luigi's, a Springfield Italian restaurant.
-He is a parody of the "Italian pasta/pizza chef" stereotype (and in fact is on a bowling team called "The Stereotypes", along with Cletus Spuckler, Captain Horatio McCallister, and Groundskeeper Willie), but seems to be aware of his status as a stock character.
+He is a parody of the "Italian pasta/pizza chef" stereotype (and in fact is on a bowling team called "The Stereotypes", along with Cletus Spuckler, Captain Horatio McCallister and Groundskeeper Willie), but seems to be aware of his status as a stock character.
 He is polite to his customers and treats them with respect when they order and then loudly insults and belittles them to his cook Salvatore, fully aware that they can hear him from the kitchen.
 In the episode "The Last of the Red Hat Mamas", he reveals that he does not speak Italian, only Italian-accented English.
 It is hinted that Luigi is an illegal immigrant, even though he tried to run for mayor, telling Springfielders, "I make-a you the good government, just how-a you like it!"
 The animators copied Luigi's appearance from a chef that was on the front of a pizza box.